ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of snow showers between 9pm and 5am, then a chance of rain showers.
 Mostly cloudy.
 Low around 32, with temperatures
-         rising to around 37 overnight.
+         rising to around 38 overnight.
 South wind 3 to 14 mph, with gusts as high as 23 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>A chance of rain showers before 7am.
 Mostly sunny, with a high near 61.
-South southwest wind 10 to 14 mph, with gusts as high
+South southwest wind 9 to 14 mph, with gusts as high
          as 24 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>Partly cloudy, with a low around 44.
-South southwest wind 5 to 8 mph.<br></div>
+South southwest wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Mostly sunny, with a high near 72.
-Southwest wind around 7 mph.<br></div>
+         <h3>Thursday</h3>Mostly sunny, with a high near 71.
+South southwest wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">